Monty Python and the Holy Grail: Release

+Box office

+The film grossed $122,200 in its first three weeks in London.
+In its first week in New York it grossed $35,000.

+According to records of the NFFC, as of 31 December 1978 the distributor earned receipts of £2,358,229 in the United Kingdom.
+It earned rentals in the US and Canada of $5.17 million.

 Home media

 In Region 1, The Criterion Collection released a LaserDisc version of the film featuring audio commentary from directors Jones and Gilliam.

-In 2001, Columbia Tristar published a two-disc, special-edition DVD.
+In 2001, Columbia TriStar published a two-disc, special-edition DVD.
 Disc one includes the Jones and Gilliam commentary, a second commentary with Idle, Palin and Cleese, the film's screenplay on a subtitle track and "Subtitles for People Who Don't Like the Film"–consisting of lines taken from William Shakespeare's Henry IV, Part 2.
 Disc two includes Monty Python and the Holy Grail in Lego, a "brickfilm" version of the "Camelot Song" as sung by Lego minifigures.
 It was created by Spite Your Face Productions on commission from the Lego Group and Python Pictures.
 The project was conceived by the original film's respective producer and co-director, John Goldstone and Terry Gilliam.
 Disc two also includes two scenes from the film's Japanese dub, literally translated back into English through subtitles.
 "The Quest for the Holy Grail Locations", hosted by Palin and Jones, shows places in Scotland used for the setting titled as "England 932 A.D." (as well as the two Pythons purchasing a copy of their own script as a guide).
 Also included is a who's who page, advertising galleries and sing-alongs.
 A "Collector's Edition" DVD release additionally included a book of the screenplay, a limited-edition film cell/senitype, and limited-edition art cards.